Romold/romold-perera-portfolio/README.md

 and my litereture that I have written.

 The theme was inspired by Cursor's Website because I love the minimalistic theme they have chosen.
-( Me and Chatgpt tried our best to imitate the theme with my limited knowledge in typescript :< )

 <img width="1897" height="933" alt="image" src="https://github.com/user-attachments/assets/400845e1-aa5a-4299-867c-5fa8b162f53b" />